We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Macadamia oil is a clear, light-yellow liquid that comes from pressed macadamia nuts.
-It is a healthful oil that people use for cooking, and there may also be health benefits of using pure oil to moisturize the skin and condition the hair.
+Macadamia oil is a healthy oil that people use for cooking.
+There may also be health benefits of using macadamia oil for the heart, hair, and skin.

 Macadamia nuts grow on macadamia trees, which are native to Australia.
 Similarly to olive oil, macadamia oil is a liquid at room temperature.
 People use this oil in cooking and health and beauty applications.